SixLabors/docs/articles/imagesharp/pixelformats.md

 - Use lower-memory formats such as [`Rgb24`](xref:SixLabors.ImageSharp.PixelFormats.Rgb24) or [`L8`](xref:SixLabors.ImageSharp.PixelFormats.L8) when you know you do not need the extra channels or precision.
 - Use higher-precision formats such as [`Rgb48`](xref:SixLabors.ImageSharp.PixelFormats.Rgb48), [`Rgba64`](xref:SixLabors.ImageSharp.PixelFormats.Rgba64), or [`RgbaVector`](xref:SixLabors.ImageSharp.PixelFormats.RgbaVector) when your pipeline benefits from more precision.

+For application code, a good default rule is to decode into the format you plan to process in, not necessarily the format the file used on disk.
+A JPEG may decode naturally into RGB-like data, but `Image<Rgba32>` can still be the right working type if the next step composites with alpha, draws overlays, or passes pixels to an API that expects RGBA.
+Conversely, `Image<L8>` can be the right type for masks, analysis, and grayscale-only processing where carrying color channels would just waste memory.

+Do not use a higher-precision format only because the source file is high quality.
+Use it when the operations you run benefit from the extra range or precision, such as repeated color transforms, scientific-style image data, high-bit-depth exports, or workflows where banding from 8-bit intermediate values would be visible.

 If you want to inspect pixel characteristics before a full decode, [`ImageInfo.PixelType`](xref:SixLabors.ImageSharp.ImageInfo.PixelType) exposes [`PixelTypeInfo`](xref:SixLabors.ImageSharp.PixelFormats.PixelTypeInfo).
 See [Read Image Info Without Decoding](identify.md) for more on that workflow.

 ## Defining Custom Pixel Formats